tomer00/TShare/README.md

 ![Logo](https://github.com/tomer00/TShare/assets/68748487/4b57f05a-cc5f-4c32-96b0-54e0a2114a34)

-TShare is an Android app with Desktop Client that allows you to share any file with other devices using a Wi-Fi network.
+TShare is an Android app with a Desktop Client that allows you to share any file with other devices using a Wi-Fi network.
 With Tshare, you can quickly and easily share photos, videos, documents, and other types of files with friends, family, or colleagues without using a USB cable, email, or other methods.

 Making it super simple and fast for your ecosystem to share files on the go between various devices like other Android Phones or any Java-running Machine.